CWE-CAPEC/CWE-Content-Development-Repository/.github/ISSUE_TEMPLATE/feedback-template.md

 ---
 name: Feedback Template
-about: This template is used to submit feedback on the CDR GitHub Repository
+about: This template is used to submit feedback on the CDR GitHub Repository.
+Do not submit content suggestions using issues, but instead go to the CWE submission web form.
 title: FEEDBACK - [Please provide brief title here]
 labels: Feedback
 assignees: ''